Top 3 Things You’ll Learn

 - Will drug manufacturers be forced to share their research to enable more generic drug production?

-Any programs implemented would directly impact government programs, and we expect that those could be leveraged to the general population and commercial market.
+Any drug pricing programs implemented would directly impact government-funded benefit programs, and we expect that those could be leveraged to the general population, commercial pharmacy benefit market, and self-funded employer-sponsored plans.

-The challenge of prescription drug affordability remains a major concern.
-You need a partner who will advocate for you and your members to help keep the pharmacy benefit affordable.
+The challenge of prescription drug affordability remains a major concern for employers of all sizes.
+Your employer clients need a partner who will advocate for them and their members to help keep the pharmacy benefit affordable.